ESGF/esgf-utils/esgf-openid-resolver/README.md

 3. Checkout commit id b1d37696469921f1025395201864842427fc32fb
 4. Apply the patch provided here (python-openid-allow-optional-flags-to-libcurl.patch) using git-am.
 5. Install the patched python-openid
+6. Place the files oidtoemail.py and esgf-ca-bundle.crt in the same directory.

 Usage
 ======